sviswanatha5/WhisperFusion/README.md

 **Note**
-- Since this code is reliant on an API call for the LLM response, whenever there is a change to the API website, the copy script must be rerun, and the run-whisperfusion.sh file must be changeed to reflect this
+- Since this code is reliant on an API call for the LLM response, whenever there is a change to the API website, the copy script must be rerun, and the run-whisperfusion.sh file must be changed to reflect this